keefo/NeewerLite/README.md

 # NeewerLite

-NeewerLite is an un-official Neewer LED light control app that is open source under MIT license.
+NeewerLite is an un-official Neewer LED light control app for macOS.

 [Neewer](https://neewer.com/) produces some very popupler high-CRI LED lights for photography industry.
 They provides android and ios app to control those lights through Bluetooth.
 However, they don't provides any means to control lights from a PC or Mac.